MMerzinger/kubeadm-cka-node-factory/Readme.md

 This repo is part of my blog post  [How I prepared for the CKA exam](https://acloudjourney.io/blog/how-i-prepared-for-the-cka-exam).

 This repo contains small helper scripts to setup virtual machines on GCP, that have all dependencies for a K8s node preinstalled.
 These dependencies are listed in the [K8s documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/) for creating clusters with Kubeadm.
+The `setup-vm.sh` script is based on the snippets found on the K8s docs page with slight modifications.

 Make sure to set a default region and zone with `gcloud config set compute/region <REGION>` respectively `gcloud config set compute/zone <ZONE>`.